 Any application on recognition and enforcement of a foreign arbitral award in Ukraine should be submitted to the Kiev Court of Appeal.
 Its ruling on granting or denying recognition and enforcement of the foreign award can only be challenged before the Supreme Court.

-At the same time, Ukraine is taking steps aimed at the promotion and expansion of mediation.
-For instance, the Strategy for Reforming of the Judiciary, the System of Justice, and Ancillary Legal Institutions for 2015–2020 provides for the development of ADR, including mediation.
+Ukraine is taking steps aimed at the introduction of a legal framework for the promotion and expansion of mediation.
+For instance, the Strategy for the Reforming of the Judiciary, the System of Justice, and Ancillary Legal Institutions for 2015–2020 provides for the development of ADR, including mediation.

 Separately, a concept of judicial mediation was introduced into the Ukrainian procedural codes at the end of 2017.
 Under such judicial mediation procedure, parties can reach an amicable settlement of a dispute with the assistance of a judge.
 The parties, however, do not have an obligation to attempt to engage in the judicial mediation procedure.